 Keep up to date with the latest insights from our research as well as all our company news in our free monthly newsletter.

 Gender equality has been a hotly debated issue for years, and brands have been front and center in helping drive meaningful change.
-And although there has been much progress in dismantling gender stereotypes in advertisements and media, much work still remains to be done.
+And although there has been much progress in dismantling gender stereotypes in advertisements and media, especially with ads that break gender stereotypes gaining attention, much work still remains to be done.

-Notable examples of progressive campaigns include Heineken’s commercial promoting gender inclusivity, Mohey’s wedding campaign challenging traditional norms in India, and Korean beauty brand SK-II’s “Change Destiny” campaign, which contests conventional beauty standards.
-Yet, some brands continue to present gender stereotypes.
+Notable examples of progressive campaigns include Heineken’s commercial promoting gender inclusivity, Mohey’s wedding campaign—one of several standout ads that challenge gender norms in India—and Korean beauty brand SK-II’s “Change Destiny” campaign, which contests conventional beauty standards.

 Advertising can be used to promote gender equality and challenge gender stereotypes.
 Studies have shown that media images are more impactful than books on gender equality.
 Advertisers can showcase their customers’ diversity in their communications and ultimately help create an environment where all genders are respected, accepted, and valued.

-Today’s consumer increasingly expects to see the reality of their lives and gender equality from the brands it engages with.
+Today’s consumer increasingly expects to see the reality of their lives and gender equality from the brands they engage with.
 It is, therefore, a win-win situation for brands showcasing gender equality.

-The role of social media in helping upend gender stereotyping in the media.
+The role of social media in challenging gender stereotyping

 guide-to-product-marketing